Riftwraith/CollabPlatformer/README.md

 ## Making a Level

-When you want to create a level, you should reserve its position in the World Map by marking the square(s) here: {Google sheets link}.
+When you want to create a level, you should reserve its position in the World Map by marking the square(s) on the [Google Sheets Document](https://docs.google.com/spreadsheets/d/1k-DdyBB9TbI8zVZoEIk8JGXsJKSu8uHuFYBxlndbqgU/edit?usp=sharing).

 Levels should join on from existing levels, and should have entrances/exits in all 4 directions (except for those on edge of the World Map boundary).
 We ask that you reserve only 1 level at a time, and finish it before starting a new one.